ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 ![2_date.png](../assets/2_date.png)

-Now save the Processing by clicking `Save changes`.
+Now save the Processing by clicking `Save changes` in the bottom-right.

 # A faster way to query